 What does the Raksha Bandhan festival denote?

 This festival signifies the cordial relationship between brothers and sisters.
-Not only blood relatives tie rakshi, anyone who sees and respects a person as their own sibling ties rakhi to them.
+Not only do blood relatives tie rakhi, anyone who sees and respects a person as their own sibling ties rakhi to them.

-Family bonding and mutual respect is an important factor in any person’s life.
-Children must be made aware of these values at a very young age and thus exposure via such essay topics will create a positive impact of students.
+Family bonding and mutual respect are important factors in any person’s life.
+Children must be made aware of these values at a very young age and thus exposure to such essay topics will create a positive impact on students.